 - blocking of the arteries by a blood clot.
 CYRAMZA can cause blood clots in your arteries.
 Arterial blood clots can lead to serious conditions, including heart attack or stroke.
 Symptoms of a heart attack may include chest pain or heaviness in the chest.
 Symptoms of a stroke may include sudden numbness or weakness of the arm, leg and face, feeling confused, difficulty speaking or understanding others, sudden difficulty in walking or loss of balance or coordination, or sudden dizziness.
-CYRAMZA will be permanently stopped if you develop a blood clot in your arteries.
+CYRAMZA will be permanently stopped if you develop a blood clo

 - holes in your gut wall.
 CYRAMZA has the potential to increase the risk of holes in your gut wall.
 Symptoms may include severe abdominal pain, being sick (vomiting), fever or chills.
 CYRAMZA will be permanently stopped if you develop a hole in your gut wall.

 - severe bleeding.
 CYRAMZA has the potential to cause severe bleeding.
 Symptoms may include extreme tiredness, weakness, dizziness or changes in the colour of your stools.
 CYRAMZA will be permanently stopped if you experience severe bleeding.